 WSC Students must meet one of the following criteria to qualify for Residency for tuition purposes.
 An official application and supportive documentation is required.
-Contact the Office of Records and Registration for details.
-Applications and all supportive documentation is due one week before classes begin.
+Contact the Records and Registration Office for details.
+Applications and all supportive documentation are due one week before classes begin.

 - A. Legal age (19+ years old).
 Or an emancipated minor, and have resided in Nebraska for a period of at least (180 days 6 months) prior to applying. - B. Emancipated minor (less than 19 years old).
 Copy of parents'/guardian's most recent federal tax return. - C. Not of legal age-Dependent of parents/guardian living in Nebraska. - D. Legal age-Dependent of parents/guardian living in Nebraska. - E. Marriage to a Nebraska resident. - F. Non-U.S. citizen.
-Complete Section III and check Immigration Service - G. Undocumented alien.
-Provide proof of applying to or having petition pending with U.S. Immigration and Naturalization - H. Service if process has begun.
-Provide evidence of having graduated from an accredited Nebraska high school or equivalent. - I. Permanent full-time employee (or dependent/spouse) of a Nebraska postsecondary institution. - J. Active duty military or dependent/spouse. - K. Former resident of Nebraska.
-The 180-day period of residence is waived. - L. Resident of contiguous state working full time in Nebraska and has paid Nebraska income tax for most recent year or legal dependents of such resident. - M. Nonresidents working who pay Nebraska Income Tax, as well as their spouse and legal dependents.
+Complete Section III on the residency application form and check Immigration Service. - G. Undocumented alien.
+Provide proof of applying to or having petition pending with U.S. Immigration and Naturalization Service if process has begun.
+Provide evidence of having graduated from an accredited Nebraska high school or equivalent. - H. Permanent full-time employee (or dependent/spouse) of a Nebraska post-secondary institution. - I. Active duty military or dependent/spouse. - J. Former resident of Nebraska.
+The 180-day period of residence is waived. - K. Resident of contiguous state working full time in Nebraska and has paid Nebraska income tax for most recent year or legal dependents of such resident. - L. Nonresidents working who pay Nebraska Income Tax, as well as their spouse and legal dependents.